 What is a clinical communication and collaboration (CC&C) platform?

 A CC&C platform connects physicians, nurses, and other care team members with the people and hospital systems they rely on to provide patient care.
 It’s a consolidated software application that optimizes how care teams interact and enhances clinical workflows.

 As we explore the five ways a clinical communication platform can elevate the level of care at your organization, it’s important to understand the functional capabilities of a best-in-class solution.
 First, having a central source of easily updated, accurate directory and on-call schedule information means these critical details can be built into every interaction.
 Second, secure messaging capabilities involving the entire care team, including nonclinical staff like transport and environmental services, speed collaboration across smartphones, pagers, hospital-issued devices, and desktop computers.
 This leverages existing tech investments and enables staff to use the best device for their roles.
-Third, a cloud-based software as a service (SaaS) platform keeps everyone on the latest version of the software and reduces infrastructure and personnel requirements for your IT team.

 Here are the top five benefits: